reignite/burnout.io/content/actionables.md

 If these sorts of situations sound familiar and you're burning out, it's time for the external factors to change.

+### Find out what is causing the problem.
+Burnout can be caused by mindless repetition and interruptions.
+Or it can be middle-management setting unrealistic deadlines.
+Document the causes, then find ways to alleviate them.

 ### Communicate the burnout to people who can help.
 Yes, it's crazy, but sometimes all it takes is explaining the problem and talking it out with management and coworkers.
+Middle-management should exist to help specifically with these kinds of problems.

 ### Say "no" to unreasonable requests.
 Say "no" if a request is unreasonable, but try to provide feedback in order to